pronique/multitenant/README.md

 The MultiTenant plugin is best to implement when you begin developing your application, but with some work you should be able to adapt an existing application to use the Plugin.

-The plugin currently implements the following multi-tenancy architecures (Strategy).
+The plugin currently implements the following multi-tenancy architecures (Strategy):

 ### Domain Strategy